Grilled Green Tomatoes, An Accidental Dish

 - 1/4 cup (60 ml) chopped fresh basil leaves

-- Heat grill and slice green tomatoes about 1/4 inch thick.
+- Heat grill.
+Slice green tomatoes about 1/4 inch thick.

 - In medium bowl, combine oil, garlic, brown sugar, Worcestershire (or fish sauce, soy sauce, Tamari), salt and black pepper